On the Weyl problem for complete surfaces in the hyperbolic and anti-de Sitter spaces: Immersed locally convex surfaces

 \subsubsection{Pleated surfaces in hyperbolic ends}

 Questions \ref{q:grafting-univ} and \ref{q:grafting-univ*} can be considered in the special case of surfaces invariant under a surface group representation $\rho:\pi_1(S)\to PSL(2,\C)$.
-They have positive answers in those restricted cases, and are in fact equivalent to two questions on the grafting map.
+They have positive answers in those restricted cases, and are in fact equivalent to two questions on the grafting map which have been solved previously.

 Recall that, given a closed surface $S$ of genus at least $2$, the grafting map $gr:\cT_S\times \cML_S\to \cT_S$ is such that, if a quasifuchsian manifold $M$ (or more generally a hyperbolic end $E$) contains a locally convex pleated surface $S$ with induced metric $m$ and measured bending lamination $l$, then the conformal structure at infinity on the ideal boundary component facing $S$ (on the concave side of $S$) is $gr(m,l)$, see e.g. \cite{dumas-survey}.